twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Set maximum edicts to 2048 in liblist.gam [#181](https://github.com/SamVanheer/halflife-updated/issues/181)
 * Made the Linux version link statically to the C++ runtime to help avoid problems when running mods on older systems (Thanks a1ba and FreeSlave)
 * Copy delta.lst when building client or server to ensure mods have correct delta.lst file (Thanks P38TaKjYzY)
+* Disabled GCC optimization that prevents mod dlls from unloading after engine calls dlclose
+* Fixed third party libraries possibly not being linked to when building Linux server dll (Thanks a1batross)
+* Mods made with this SDK will now shut down if they detect they are being run from a Valve game directory (e.g. by placing the dlls in `Half-Life/valve/cl_dlls` and `Half-Life/valve/dlls`).
+This is not supported and puts users at risk of being VAC banned.
+Run mods from their intended location only

 ## Git repository changes